 SECTION 4.
 The requirements in this Appendix may be waived for any student with a disability if recommended by the student’s IEP committee.

-Dyslexia Screening Model Policy[required]
+Dyslexia Screening Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.